bitwarden/contributing-docs/docs/architecture/autofill/index.md

 - When no Dependency Injection is available, the static `BrowserApi` should be used, with its `sendMessage()` method.

-On the extension, we attach with `chrome.runtime.onMessage.addListener` to receive the messages destined for the extension.
+On the extension background pages, we attach with `BrowserApi.messageListener` to receive the messages destined for the extension.

 :::note

-The `BrowserMessagingService` and `BrowserApi` abstract the `chrome.runtime.sendMessage` API.
+The `BrowserMessagingService` and `BrowserApi` abstract the `chrome.runtime.sendMessage` and `chrome.runtime.onMessage.addListener` exposed by the browser.
 If any direct references to this API are found, they should be refactored to use one of our abstractions.

 :::